 When you take a look at those warning signs do your feel as though many of them resonate with you?
 If so, it may be time to tune into your personal Energy Battery and start to think about ways that you can recharge it.
 Now, recharging doesn’t have to mean you need a vacation (although you might); recharging needs to be done on a DAILY basis and in the midst of the unavoidable circumstances and demands that we all face.
 This is the tricky part.
 How do you ‘fit it all in” and recharge that personal Energy Battery?
 Think of the battery draining events as ‘withdrawals’ and the ways to recharge your Energy Battery as ‘Deposits”.
 Just as you wouldn’t purposely over-withdraw from your bank account, don’t over-withdraw from your body’s Energy Battery- making a few ‘Deposits’ to your Energy Bank during the day can make a large difference in how you feel.

-Ways to Recharge your Energy Battery:
+Ways to Recharge and Boost your Energy Battery: